RyuZhihao123/Modular-Tree-Modeler-25/README.md

 (0) Download the program from [this folder](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25/tree/main/GraphTreeModeler).

-(1) Open the ``GraphTreeModeler.exe``.
+(1) Open the first program ``GraphTreeModeler.exe``.
 This is the window for visualization of 3D results.

-(2) Then open the ``GraphTreeModeler_UI.exe``, which is the user interface for interactive design of species graphs.
+(2) Then open the second program ``GraphTreeModeler_UI.exe``, which is the user interface for interactive design of species graphs.
 Please note that:

 - The second exe will take around 6 seconds for initialization.
 Please be patient to wait.
 - **You must make sure to sequentially open two exes in this order.** They have dependencies thus cannot be opened in an inverse order.